slatedocs/slate/source/includes/_features.md

 DevTrace is our development profiler: it's included with the `scout_apm` gem and can be used for free without signup.
 Enabling DevTrace adds a speed badge when navigating your Rails app in development.
 Clicking the speed badge reveals a shareable transaction trace of the request.

+![devtrace](devtrace.png)

+### Enabling DevTrace

 DevTrace is a BETA feature.

-![devtrace](devtrace.png)

-To enable DevTrace:
+To enable:

 1. Ensure you are on the latest version of `scout_apm`.
 See our [upgrade instructions](#updating-to-the-newest-version).
 2. Add `dev_trace: true` to the `development` section of your `scout_apm.yml` config file or start your local Rails server with: